 Select the products you wish to deploy in this environment along with the version numbers and deployment type.
 For this example, I am deploying vRA, vRLI and vROps.

 Accept the EULA, enter your licenses, and validate the association.
 Click the + icon and Add Certificate.
 Enter the details to create your certificate for your environment.
-As per the Release Notes, only public DNS suffix are supported for wildcard certificates.
+As per the vRA 8.0 Release Notes, only public DNS suffix are supported for wildcard certificates.
 So if your domain name is *.local then the deployment will fail.
 In this situation, use the host names in the Server Domain / Hostname section as per below, instead of a wildcard.
+If you are running vRA 8.0.1, this issue is resolved.

 Enter the infrastructure details such as the vCenter server, cluster, network, datastore and disk mode.